frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 He withdrew the book, gently, lovingly, like he meant to mount it on a plaque.
 He turned a few pages as he did, pretending to skim.

-I reached for "Feyda’s Legacy" instead, but Ambrose just tutted and lifted the carved leather from the stack.
+I reached for “Feyda’s Legacy” instead, but Ambrose just tutted and lifted the carved leather from the stack.
 “Ah, this one too, I’m afraid.”

 He turned to go.